Saturday, April 17, 2021

 Touché!
 Cartoon by George Price, 1952.

-Oh hush up, Marge!
+Oh, Marge!
 We can all dream, can't we?
-Cartoon by Dana Fradon, 1959
+Cartoon by Dana Fradon, 1959.

-If only we could just pay it forward all of the time.
+Paying it forward.
 Cartoon by Whitney Darrow, Jr., 1955.

 Here's an art school I wouldn't mind attending.
 Cartoon by Richard Oldden, 1968.

-That's me---I've gotta learn to relax when I watch the nightly news.
+That's me -- I've gotta learn to relax when I watch the nightly news.
 Cartoon by Gahan Wilson, ca. 1970s.

 Yes, I have told my readers!
 And indeed, you have!
 Cartoon by Henry Martin, 1971.

-Nothing makes sense these days---except that it doesn't make sense.
+Nothing makes sense these days -- except that it doesn't make sense.
 Cartoon by Gahan Wilson, 1986.

-That's me---more stubborn than a 16 penny nail.
+That's me -- more stubborn than a 16 penny nail.
 Cartoon by Dan Piraro, 1991.

 This is what happens when you get too into your work.
 Cartoon by Gahan Wilson, date unknown.